-The Fund seeks to maintain substantial economic exposure to the performance of the commodities markets.
-The Fund primarily gains exposure to the commodities markets through the investments of its wholly-owned subsidiary incorporated in the Cayman Islands, USCF Cayman Commodity 2 (the "Subsidiary").
+The Fund may invest in Gold Investments directly or indirectly through the investments of its wholly-owned subsidiary incorporated in the Cayman Islands, USCF Cayman Commodity 4 (the "Subsidiary").
+However, the Fund primarily gains exposure to the Gold Markets through the Gold Investments made by the Subsidiary.
 The Subsidiary, which has the same investment objective as the Fund, is advised by the Adviser and sub-advised by SummerHaven Investment Management, LLC ("SummerHaven" or the "Sub-Adviser").